 So, what is involved in the registration process?

-If you change the battery, especially if you are updating from a conventional lead acid battery to an Absorbent Glass Mat (AGM) battery, it’s essential to register the new battery with the vehicle’s internal computer using an electronic automotive scanner, as it treats these types of batteries differently.
+If you change the battery, especially if you are updating from a conventional lead-acid battery to an Absorbent Glass Mat (AGM) battery, it’s essential to register the new battery with the vehicle’s internal computer using an electronic automotive scanner, as it treats these types differently.
 This process is known as a new battery registration, which recalibrates electrical components, some sensors and erases error codes.

 The BMW battery registration scanning process, resets your vehicle’s battery charging system and sets the battery capacity to 80%.
 It also deletes any stored battery and temperature statistics which relate to the previous battery.
 It’s important to note that your odometer reading won’t be changed or reset throughout the process.

-Important Tip: Never replace an AGM factory fitted OEM battery, with a lead acid conventional battery in a vehicle designed for AGM applications only.
-However, you can replace a conventional battery with an AGM as the new replacement, but don’t forget the registration.
-Let’s say for example also, if you have a 90AH battery and the scanner only has an 85AH or 100AH setting, always choose the higher AH option in lieu of the lower.
+Important Tip: Never replace an AGM factory-fitted OEM battery, with a conventional lead-acid battery in a vehicle designed for AGM applications only.
+However, you can replace a traditional battery with an AGM as the new replacement, but don’t forget the registration.
+Let’s say for example also, if you have a 90AH battery and the scanner only has an 85AH or 100AH setting, always choose the higher AH option instead of, the lower.

 Which Series Require The BMW Battery Registration Process?

-Your vehicle require scanning if it’s one of the following:
+Your vehicle requires scanning if it’s one of the following: